-Since we cannot read the heart, it is good to err on the side of love between our brethren and pray (even more perhaps than use words) about the details which only GOD perfectly understands and will never distort.
+Since we cannot read the heart, it is good to err on the side of love between our brethren and pray (even more perhaps than use words) about the details which only the Heavenly Father perfectly understand and will never distort.

-If we prayerfully and patiently endure with a sincere purity of heart intention, in seeking for righteous communication and to share the joys of the GOSPEL of our Master and Savior, then GOD OPENS A DOOR OF BLESSINGS TOO NUMEROUS TO COUNT, (even if the flesh does experience sufferings) from which the NEW MIND IN CHRIST rejoices in, thanking the Heavenly Father for each test of our Faith, obedience and loyalty to HIM.
+If we prayerfully and patiently endure with a sincere purity of heart intention, in seeking for righteous communication and to share the joys of the gospel, then GOD OPENS A DOOR OF BLESSINGS TOO NUMEROUS TO COUNT, (even if the flesh does experience sufferings for righteousness sake) from which the new mind in Christ rejoices in, thanking the Heavenly Father for each test of our faith, obedience and loyalty to Him.

 Let us not think that the comments of others are to intentionally harm us.